 Romney Park All Suite Hotel and Spa

 This hotel is centrally located in the Atlantic Seaboard, so the Romney Park‘s hotel pool definitely treats visitors to an exclusive experience.
-The oasis, of sort, is situated on the outdoor terrace in between enormous palm trees, wafting in the breeze and it’s all about elegance.
+The oasis, of a sort, is situated on the outdoor terrace in between enormous palm trees, wafting in the breeze and it’s all about elegance.
 Although definitely for chilling out, cooling down and enjoy a freshly made cosmopolitan or two, whilst the avid swimmer can take a lazy lap or three.
 Speaking of cocktails, there are full bar and restaurant services.
 Space is limited and the area tends to fill up during peak times.
 Parents, please note that your kids are allowed to join you, but they they need to be supervised.
 The unfortunately they don't take group bookings.
 And guests will need to report to reception on arrival.

 Opening hours: Mondays to Sundays: 12pm-6pm